NerdyProjects/micropython-KM100-log/README.md

 have been captured.
 See the script for details.

 Feel free to instal the `log_buderus` procd init script on your device.

+### References
+I used various PHP implementations to first implement this in lua 4 years ago: https://github.com/NerdyProjects/BuderusWebGatewayLua
+With the updated OpenWRT, the required packages did not fit anymore onto the WDR3600 (well, yes, it might get replaced at some point as well :D)
+Micropython and the required libraries use well less space, so now it works again.